KotoJallow/Graphs/README.md

 # Graphs
 Shortest path from a given vertex to another within a graph

-It supports both one or two way comm
+It supports both one or two way communication

 Dijkstra algorithm c++